List of That Time I Got Reincarnated as a Slime characters: Main characters

-Rimuru Tempest's background story begins in Japan, where they were originally a human man named Satoru Mikami.
+Rimuru Tempest's background story begins in Japan, where he was originally a human man named Satoru Mikami.
 One day, while meeting a colleague from work, he is stabbed and killed by a criminal.
 However, he is reincarnated into a fantasy world called the Central World as a slime monster with unique abilities compared to the most Otherworlders, who were instead brought into the Central World.
-They are genderless, being considered as neither male nor female.
-As a slime, Rimuru initially struggles to survive in this new world, but soon discovers that they have the power to absorb and mimic the abilities of any creature they consume, eventually gaining an androgynous human form that resembles a younger version of Shizue Izawa.
-This allows them to gain new skills and become stronger.
+As a slime, Rimuru initially struggles to survive in this new world, but soon discovers that he has the power to absorb and mimic the abilities of any creature he consumes, eventually gaining an androgynous human form that resembles a younger version of Shizue Izawa.
+This allows him to gain new skills and become stronger.
 Rimuru eventually meets and befriends different monster races quickly gaining a reputation as a powerful and benevolent leader who strives to build a peaceful society for all races.
-They then establish a nation called Jura Tempest Federation and became its ruler, promoting equality and justice among all its inhabitants.
-They also forms alliances with other powerful beings, including the Demon Lord Milim Nava, "The Destroyer", and the Storm Dragon, Veldora Tempest.
-Throughout their journey, Rimuru learns about the politics, conflicts of the fantasy world, and becomes a respected leader who is known for their wisdom, kindness, high intelligence, and strategic thinking.
-Despite facing many challenges and enemies, Rimuru remains determined to protect their friends and allies while achieving their goals.
-They eventually evolve into a Demon Lord and became a member of the Octagram after defeating rogue Demon Lord Clayman.
-They own the center region of the Magic Continent.
+He then establishes a nation called Jura Tempest Federation and becomes its ruler, promoting equality and justice among all its inhabitants.
+He also forms alliances with other powerful beings, including the Demon Lord Milim Nava, "The Destroyer", and the Storm Dragon, Veldora Tempest.
+Throughout his journey, Rimuru learns about the politics, conflicts of the fantasy world, and becomes a respected leader who is known for his wisdom, kindness, high intelligence, and strategic thinking.
+Though considered male, Rimuru is technically genderless.
+Despite facing many challenges and enemies, Rimuru remains determined to protect his friends and allies while achieving his goals.
+He eventually evolves into a Demon Lord and becomes a member of the Octagram after defeating rogue Demon Lord Clayman.
+He owns the center region of the Magic Continent.